RikudouSage/LemmyAutomod/README.md

 To enable the api, you must set the `MANAGEMENT_API_ENABLED` environment variable to `1`, otherwise all the endpoints will return the not found status code.

+> If you want to access the api from a JS website, don't forget to enable CORS using the `CORS_ALLOW_ORIGIN` env variable

 After it's enabled, simply visit `/api` in your browser/Postman/whatever, and you will be presented with a list of available resources.
 The api itself uses the [`JSON:API` v1.0 standard](https://jsonapi.org/format/1.0/) and is fairly